lokii-space/TO-DO-LIST/README.md

 ## Getting Started

-To get a local copy up and running, follow these steps:
+To get a local copy up and run, follow these steps:

 ```bash
 # Clone the repository